zeuner/IntroDH-LDA/README.md

 - lda.R: the main script, which downloads the necessary data, processes it and generates the results

+The following locales have to be installed:

+- cs_CZ.UTF-8
+- fr_BE.UTF-8
+- fr_FR.UTF-8

 # Already implemented

 - downloading the necessary data